AnnikaV9/rowfind/README.txt

-Find points that make a row on a 2D plane.
+Find points that make an equally spaced row on a 2D plane.

-Fast and simple, works by walking in 4 directions (1,0  0,1  1,1  1,-1) from a point and checking if the next point exists, until the required row size is reached.
+Fast and simple, works by walking in 4 directions (1,0  0,1  1,1  1,-1) to n steps from a point and checking if the next point exists, until the required row size is reached.

 As a script:
-    rowfind <row_size> x1,y1 x2,y2 x3,y3 ...
+    rowfind <row_size> <steps> x1,y1 x2,y2 x3,y3 ...

 As a module:
     import rowfind